zwjyyc/finch/nlp-models/tensorflow/attn_is_all_u_need/README.md

   * added an option to share the weights between decoder embedding and output projection
   * added the learning rate variation according to the formula in paper
   * added more activation choices (leaky relu / elu) for for easier gradient propagation
-  * fixed the key and query masking
+  * generated the key and query masks before positional encoding

 * Task: learn sorting characters
     * ``` python train_letters.py --tied_embedding=1 ```